How Do I Configure the Delphinium Course Settings?

 Save Delphinium Course Settings

-Click Save to save the Delphinium course settings.
+Click Save to save changes to Delphinium course settings.

 The page will reload.